markuskimius/csvmagic/doc/csvread.md

 55   Symbol       : AMZN
 40   OrdType      : 1 ..
 Market
 ```

-To specify the library by its base name (without qualifying it by its path) set
+You can also pass the full path to the library without the `.py` suffix, or set
 the `CSV_PLUGINS_PATH` environment variable to the directory containing the
 plugins.